maraangelalozano-lab/100Hires-first-task/README.md

 ## Repository

-This repository contains the [README.md](http://README.md) file for the first setup task.
+This repository contains the [README.md](http://README.md) file for the first task.